sevketbuyukdemir/oauth2-client-credentials/README.md

     ClientApplication->>AuthServer: 1.
 I want to access protected resources.
 Here are my client credentials.
 No user involved in this.
     AuthServer->>ClientApplication: 2.
 Hey client, The credentials provided are correct.
 Here is the ACCESS TOKEN to access the protected resources.
     ClientApplication->>ResourceServerApplication: 3.
 Hey Resource Server, I want to access a protected resources.
 Here is the access token issued by Auth Server
-    ResourceServerApplication->>Client: 4.
+    ResourceServerApplication->>ClientApplication: 4.
 Hey Client, Your token is validated successfully, Here are the resources you requested.
 ```

 > [!IMPORTANT]